kochie/zeit-api-go/CONTRIBUTING.md

 git remote add origin https://github.com/[username]/zeit-api-go
 ```

 Also please run `golint`, `gofmt`, and `go test` before submitting a pull request.
-It might be usefult to create a git hook for this.
+It might be useful to create a git hook for this.